Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 59. ### Question59
-Who is responsible for creation of the Definition of “Done”?
+Who is responsible for creation of the Definition of Done?

 - [ ] The Scrum Master.
 - [x] The Scrum Team.